bboe-pivotal/droplet-buildpack/README.md

   ```
   $ cd testapps/
   ```
-* Build and push application using regular buildpack, wrapped by the droplet-builder buildpack.
+* Build and push application using regular buildpack, wrapped by the droplet buildpack.

   ```
   $ ./push-spring-music.sh